oswaldderiemaecker/doc/_posts/2016-08-14-deploy-with-aws-part-1-codedeploy.markdown

 4. Select where you want to fork the repository to
 5. Clone the repository

+Let's now create our Infrastructure by creating a CloudFormation Stack.

 **Create a stack on the AWS CloudFormation console**

 1. Log in to the AWS Management Console and select *CloudFormation* in the Services menu.